CheckPointSW/infinity-next-terraform-cli/README.md

 3. Store the *Client ID* and *Secret Key* in a secure location, and note there's no way to view the secret key afterward.

 ## Usage
-First, Download and install the CLI found in the latest release.
+Download and install the CLI found in the [latest release](https://github.com/CheckPointSW/infinity-next-terraform-cli/releases/latest)

 You could run `inext help` and get all available options and commands.